Mental Preparation for Motor Racing

 Injuries, crashes, failures, changing conditions, personal battles with rivals, pressure packed races and testosterone fuelled starts all spring to mind as mental challenges in motor sport.

-How can I mentally prepare for my first race back?
+How can I mentally prepare for my next race?

 Step 1: If you are fearful, for whatever reason, acknowledging the fear is vital if you are going to be successful.